The 20 Best Kabuki Syndrome Doctors in Canada

 Toronto, ON, CA

-Eric Diehl-Chater practices in Toronto, Canada.
+Eric Diehl-Chater practices practicing medicine in Toronto, Canada.
 Mr. Diehl-Chater is rated as an Advanced expert by MediFind in the treatment of Kabuki Syndrome.
-His top areas of expertise are Nicolaides-Baraitser Syndrome, Floating-Harbor Syndrome, Kabuki Syndrome, and Fetal Alcohol Syndrome (FAS).
+He is also highly rated in 3 other conditions, according to our data.
+His clinical expertise encompasses Nicolaides-Baraitser Syndrome, Floating-Harbor Syndrome, Kabuki Syndrome, and Fetal Alcohol Syndrome (FAS).

 Advanced in Kabuki Syndrome